akka/akka/akka-docs/src/main/paradox/typed/logging.md

 @@@ div { .group-java }

-For maven base projects, introduce a direct dependency on the `slf4j-api` module:
+Working around this for maven based projects can either be done by depending on a newer version of the chosen logging backend, for example logback 1.4.0+ which support slf4j-api 2.0, or pin `slf4j-api` to the older version using a direct dependency on the `slf4j-api` module:

 ```xml
 <dependency>
   <groupId>org.slf4j</groupId>